Joshidai Station

 Joshidai Station (女子大駅, Joshidai-eki) is a people mover station in Sakura, Chiba Prefecture, Japan.
 It is on the Yamaman Yūkarigaoka Line, serving the planned community of Yūkarigaoka.
 Trains run roughly every 20 minutes.

 Trains only run in one direction from this station, towards Chūgakkō Station.
-The name, which literally means "women's university", refers to Wayo Women's University, which has a satellite campus located nearby.
+The station name refers to Wayo Women's University, which has a satellite campus located nearby.